tweag/nickel/rfcs/006-package-management.md

 one version from each bin.
 That is, we can have a `util@2.2` and a `util@1.2` in the same dependency tree, but not a `util@1.2` and a `util@1.1`.

+### Question: how to handle pre-1.0 minor versions?

+Officially, semver says that pre-1.0 versions are mutually incompatible.
+If we follow this, pre-1.0 versions would never get binned together. `cargo` modifies the semver rules, allowing `0.x.y` versions to be binned together if they share the same `x`.
+Should we do the same?

 ## The registry

 How should we manage the global registry?
 There's a potential for incurring substantial maintenance costs here, so we should be careful.

-We will provide a git repo, at a hard-coded location, to serve as the registry.
+We will provide a git repo, hard-coded to live at `github.com/tweag/nickel-mine`, to serve as the registry.
 This repo will contain the "index", but not the actual package contents.
 It will contain one file per package, each of which contains a line per version.
 Each entry specifies the location of the package (currently required to be on